JoeMurray/com.iatspayments.civicrm/README.md

 Testing
 -------

+The tests outlined in this section are for developers and are not required when installing the iATS extension.
+If you are having troubles, then this set of testing procedures may prove helpful.

 1. Our test matrix includes 21 type of transactions at the moment -> view a summary of the results here: https://cloud.githubusercontent.com/assets/5340555/5616064/2459a9b8-94be-11e4-84c7-2ef0c83cc744.png - UK Direct Debit is still in beta at this time.

 2. Manage Contribution Pages -> Links -> Live Page.